frappe/bench/README.md

 # for production
 sudo python install.py --production

+# If you're logged in as root, use --user flag to create a user and install using that user
+sudo python install.py --develop --user frappe

 ```
 For development, you have to explicitly start services by running `bench start`.
 This script requires Python2.7+ installed on your machine.
+You will have to manually create a new site (`bench new-site`) and get apps that you need (`bench get-app`, `bench install-app`).

+For production, you will have a preinstalled site with ERPNext installed in it.

 You need to run this with a user that is **not** `root`, but can `sudo`.
 If you don't have such a user, you can search the web for *How to add a new user in { your OS }* and *How to add an existing user to sudoers in { your OS }*.

 On Mac OS X, you will have to create a group with the same name as *{ your User }*.
 On creating this group, you have to assign *{ your User }* to it.
 You can do this by going to "System preferences" -> "Users & Groups" -> "+" (as if you were adding new account) -> Under "New account" select "Group" -> Type in group name -> "Create group"